ConfigHubPub/Docs/documentation/pages/api_pull.rst

 *Application-Name*

-   This field helps you identify application that is pulling configuration.
-If is used in the audit logs for pull request.
+   This field helps you identify application or a client pulling configuration.
+Visible in Pull Request tab.

 *Include-Comments*